Match Day: A new approach to couples in MD residencies

 Every year, about 20,000 seniors at U.S. medical schools eagerly await the third Friday of March.
 It's known as Match Day, the day when these soon-to-be doctors learn which hospitals they've been matched with for their residency training.

-For more than 65 years, the matches have largely been made through the National Resident Match Program (NRPM), also known as The Match, which owes its longevity and high rate of participation to its effectiveness.
+For more than 65 years, the matches have largely been made through the National Resident Match Program (NRMP), also known as The Match, which owes its longevity and high rate of participation to its effectiveness.

 Doctors and hospitals submit lists of their top choices, known as "rank order lists," and the NRMP uses an algorithm to match them.
-The matching is considered stable if no doctor and hospital can both fare better (move to a higher preference on their lists) by matching with each other outside the NRPM.
+The matching is considered stable if no doctor and hospital can both fare better (move to a higher preference on their lists) by matching with each other outside the NRMP.